AaryamikG/Python-capstone/more-details.md

 -   README with architecture diagram, setup, and usage instructions

--   (Stretch) Automated test suite covering agents and workflows
+-   Automated test suite covering agents and workflows